Building quantum computers from

 Our qubits are made of neutral atoms

 Atoms consist of a nucleus and their electron cloud.
 At QuEra, we use Rubidium atoms.
 When the positive and negative charges of an atom balance each other, the atom is said to be neutral, just like most atoms are found in nature.
-By shining a laser at the atom, we can increase the energy of the atom, and excited it.
+By shining a laser at the atom, we can increase the energy of the atom, and excite it.
 Each atom has a wide range of potential excited states, each at different energy levels.
 This offers a great platform for storing and processing quantum information.
 Any choice of two such levels can be named ‘0’ and ‘1’ to form a qubit.

 Controlled by lasers

-Perform Computations by puffing atoms
+Perform computations by puffing-up atoms

-The mechanism by which Rydberg atoms interact is called the ‘van der Waals’ interaction, originating from the strong dipole moments of the puffed atoms.
-This interaction decays with the 6th power of the interatomic distance, meaning that atoms interact very strongly with each other only when they very close.
-In fact, that interaction can be so strong that it can lead to the so-called "Rydberg blockade" effect, under which no two neighboring atoms can be excited at a given time.
-Through this mechanism, conditional quantum logic and two-qubit gates can be implemented.
+The interaction mechanism between Rydberg atoms is known as the 'van der Waals' interaction, which originates from the strong dipole moments of the expanded atoms.
+This interaction diminishes with the sixth power of the interatomic distance, implying that atoms interact intensely only when they are in close proximity.
+In fact, this interaction can become so powerful that it can induce the 'Rydberg blockade' effect, whereby no two adjacent atoms can be excited simultaneously.
+This mechanism enables the implementation of conditional quantum logic and two-qubit gates.

 Long-range Rydberg interactions can be used to reduce the gate-decomposition overhead of multi-qubit gates.
 This minimizes errors and increases processing speed.